-To request a new sidewalk in an establish neighborhood where none exists today, a petition must be completed by an individual.
+To request a new sidewalk in an established neighborhood where none exists today, a petition must be completed by an individual.

-A neighborhood home association or a neighborhood conservation group will need to submit a request on behalf of their board after they have first conducted a needs survey of their residents to ensure a sidewalk is needed.
+A neighborhood homes association or conservation group will need to submit a request on behalf of their board, after they have first conducted a needs survey of their residents to ensure a sidewalk is needed.